 Our best concepts come from having a wide variety of people in the room throwing out ideas.
 An engineer, a fabricator, a chemist, an artist, a financial officer, and a psychologist make for a well rounded background to pull from.
 Ideas sometimes come from the most unsuspecting places, and everyone has a voice in the room.
 Everyone on our team is encouraged to voice their ideas.
 Sometimes the cloud of physics and reality gets in the way of a beautiful vision.

 When we started building extraction equipment, we based our concepts on what we knew; Craft Beer.
 In a large sense, extracting wort from barley is not altogether different than extracting oil from Hemp.
 We use the same stainless steel building materials, there’s heat and chilling, vacuum and pressure.
-Without a standard extraction market and not knowing the equipment size and throughput scale we sized our initial extraction equipment similar to craft brewing equipment, which happened to be many times bigger than what most of our competitors were building.
+Without a standard extraction market and not knowing the equipment size and throughput scale, we sized our initial extraction equipment similar to craft brewing equipment, which happened to be many times bigger than what most of our competitors were building.
 Our first extractor could extract 500lbs of hemp at a time when products on the market aimed for 20-30lbs at a time.

 Our customers are the best feedstock for fermentation concepts.
 Sure there’s innovation happening with fermentation, but other than a short period of prohibition, humans have been fermenting stuff for thousands of years.
 Advancements are incremental.
 But it’s those small improvements that drive Craft Beer Brewing into areas it’s never been before.
 We don’t have a brewery on site, but many of us have worked in breweries in the past.
 Still, the best ideas don’t come from theoretical simulations, but from boots on the brewery floor.

 Back in 2015 we developed a “super fancy” mash tun hydrator with a tube sight glass, coned turbulence inducers, and dual water injection vortices.
-We built and supplied 4-5 brewhouses with this innovation as eye-candy for their brewhouses.
+We built and supplied 4-5 breweries with this innovation as eye-candy for their brewhouses.
 The hydrator also cost us about $4600 each to make.
 The brewers started reporting clogs, ineffective hydration, and it turns out the hydrator didn’t work.
-We quickly made a simple hydrator as a stand-in for the “super fancy” while we had them ship them back so we could make improvements.
-The quick prototype “stand-in” worked so well all our brewers who had the super fancy preferred the $200 stand-in.
+We quickly made a simple hydrator as a stand-in for the “super fancy” while we had our customers ship them back so we could make improvements.
+The quick prototype “stand-in” worked so well all our brewers who had the super fancy hydrator preferred the $200 stand-in.

 Testing is paramount, and KISS rules.